 Both his parents are currently coaching basketball at SMJK Keat Hwa in Alor Setar.

-6. While he has chosen a career in badminton, Lee also loves basketball
+6. Understandably, while he has chosen a career in badminton, Lee also loves basketball

 He told The Star that he often plays basketball during the badminton off-season to stay fit, and trains with his parents at the secondary school back in Alor Setar.